stefan-jeitler/change-blog/ReadMe.md

 ## Database

-I decided to use a sql database rather than a nosql db,
+I decided to use a SQL database rather than a NoSQL db,
 because relational databases are a mature technology that fullfils all my requirements.

 [DatabaseSchema](./docs/assets/ChangeTrackerDbSchema.png)

 ## Key Features

-* Multi-tenant capabilities
+* Multitenant capabilities
 * Role-based access control